mzeydkurt/mzeydkurt/README.md

 - 🙋‍♂️ HI!
 I'm Muhammed Zeyd KURT
 - 💻I'm a student of Management Information Systems
-- 👀 I’m interested in AI,Data Science,Python
+- 👀 I’m interested in AI,Data Science,Python,ERP,C#
 - 📫 reach me m.zeydkurt@outlook.com

 <!---
 mzeydkurt/mzeydkurt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.